EnesKeremAYDIN/pgp-tool/README.md

 - A web browser with JavaScript enabled.
 - OpenPGP.js library (loaded via CDN in the HTML file).

-## Disclaimer

-This tool is intended for educational and personal use.
-Ensure proper security practices for storing and handling PGP keys.

 ---

 ### Usage Instructions